isaqueDaSilva/isaqueDaSilva/README.md

 # Hey everybody 👋

-My name is Isaque, I'm 19 years old and I'm passionate about technology and everything that involves it, especially App Development, which I believe that's the mainstream for enriches and simplify people's lives.

-My main skill is in development of Apps for iOS platform using Swift and SwiftUI, where I have many projects finished with succeed, and others that’s coming soon.
-One of this projects, that I want to talk is the [Cupcake Corner](https://github.com/isaqueDaSilva/CupcakeCorner), that’s by far my most complex and ambitious app that I build until now, and I'm very proud to have built it, because I was capable to learn and put several things inside it that's turn fundamental for any app today, like RESTful API integration, Real-Time data, User Authentication and more.

-Further, I am also focusing on adding even more knowledge to my skills list, like Machine Learning and AI.
+My name is Isaque, I'm 19 years and I'm iOS developer with a passion for creating intuitive and easy-use app experiences.
+My expertise lies in iOS app development using Swift and SwiftUI.
+Even further, I have a solid understanding of key iOS frameworks and techniques such as Core Data, SwiftData, XCTest, RESTful API integration, MVVM design pattern and more.

+I'm currently spend my time to improviment my knowledge, by learning and building personal projects, like the [Cupcake Corner](https://github.com/isaqueDaSilva/CupcakeCorner), that's one of my recent projects that I put a lot of those knowledges, like RESTful API integration, real-time data processing, user authentication and more in practice.

+My goal as an iOS developer is to create apps that not only enrich people’s lives but also have the potential to change the world.
+I’m driven by the challenge of bringing innovative ideas to life and constantly strive to push the boundaries of what’s possible.

 # Things that I do in my daily life
-* Creating and maintain natively iOS apps with Swift and SwiftUI;
-* Machine Learning and AI;
+* Learning best practices of iOS development;
+* Improvement myself into app development process;
+* Putting my new knowledge into practice;

 ## My stats
 ![Isaque's GitHub stats](https://github-readme-stats.vercel.app/api?username=isaqueDaSilva&show_icons=true&theme=radical)